Landfall: A Channel Story

 Landfall: A Channel Story is a novel by Nevil Shute.
 It was first published in England in 1940 by Heinemann.

 The story is set during the opening months of the Second World War and it concerns a young pilot, Roderick 'Jerry' Chambers, who is part of an air patrol unit guarding the southern coast of England – around Portsmouth.
 One day, Chambers sees a submarine and, believing it to be German, attacks with his weaponry and bombs.
 The submarine is sunk.

-Back at the base, it is revealed that the sunken submarine was, in fact, a British vessel.
+Arriving back at base, he learns that indications are that the sunken submarine was a British submarine, not a German one as he had thought.
 Chambers escapes discipline but is censured and posted far away to the north of England.

-Meanwhile, by a curious chain of coincidences, his love interest, Mona Stevens (a local barmaid), discovers that the submarine was, in truth, a German vessel – it having previously attacked and sunk the missing British sub that Chambers was accused of sinking.
+Meanwhile, his love interest, Mona Stevens (a local barmaid), pieces together various eyewitness accounts that lead her to believe that the submarine that Chambers had sunk was, like he had thought, a German vessel – it having previously attacked and sunk the British sub that went missing that day.